 - cockroach residue

 Pollen can be especially challenging at certain times of the year.
-Tree and flower pollens are more common in the spring.
-Grasses and weeds are usually produced in the summer and fall.
+Tree and flower pollen allergies more commonly occur in the spring.
+Allergies to grasses and weeds tend to occur in the summer and fall.

 - strong odors